mharen/mharen.github.io/blog/2007/2007-10-maya-on-her-way.md

 title: Maya's on Her Way
 ---

 We saw Maya on the ultrasound again today.
 She's looking good.
 The doctor was a little concerned that she might not be growing quite as fast as she would have liked so she went ahead and scheduled us for induction *tonight*.
-The first step is <a href="http://www.birthingnaturally.net/birthplan/intervention/cervidil.html">Cervidil</a> which should help prepare Sarah for Saturday when they give <a href="http://en.wikipedia.org/wiki/Oxytocin">pitocin</a>.
+The first step is [Cervidil](http://www.birthingnaturally.net/birthplan/intervention/cervidil.html) which should help prepare Sarah for Saturday when they give [pitocin](http://en.wikipedia.org/wiki/Oxytocin).
 Maya will probably be born tomorrow afternoon.

 We're very excited!